suhlig/gobot-sensors/README.markdown

 # TODO

-* Cross-compile before deployment
-* Determine the SHA
-  - Use the output of `git rev-parse --short HEAD` to get the short commit SHA
-  - If `git status --porcelain` is empty, the workspace is clean
-  - If not clean, append something like '_dev-$(date "+%FT%T%z")' to the last commit SHA
 * Inject the version into the go binary [at build time](https://stackoverflow.com/a/11355611/3212907)
 * Print the application version number at startup
 * Exit on humidity read failure so that systemd restarts the daemon